reallocf/duckdb/operators.md

     Uses selection vectors throughout.
 Very promising.
     :white_check_mark:

-13. `PiecewiseMergeJoin` TODO - Neither equality nor inequality
+13. `PiecewiseMergeJoin` DONE - Neither equality nor inequality

     Selection vectors used for ordering which should definitely be usable.
     Also capturing selection vectors as part of ScalarMergeInfo.